AMRs can safely work around people and forklifts in dynamic warehouse environments

 AMRs differ front AGVs in that AMRs can re-plan and avoid obstacles, while AGVs are programmed to stop and wait.
 This is an important distinction, since AMRs not only avoid collisions, but can actually plan a path around a moving obstacle, increasing efficiency.

 If you look closely at the robot perspective on the bottom right, you will notice that Fetch’s obstacle avoidance technology has calculated the direction of an object’s movement, which is notated with green arrows.
 Along with the sensor data, these inputs are indicating to the robot that it will need to stop in order to avoid a moving obstacle.

 Importantly, because of the upward facing 3D camera, the robot is also smart enough to not attempt to travel between the cart legs.
 The robot only proceeds once it deems the object has been cleared, and it is now safe to proceed along its navigated path.

 Proper sensing is mission critical to mitigate safety risks with autonomous travel in a varied environment such as a warehouse or manufacturing facility.
-Here, the Fetch AMR is demonstrating overhang detection, enabling the robot to avoid a collision with a hanging object in the robot’s path.
+Here, the AMR is demonstrating overhang detection, enabling the robot to avoid a collision with a hanging object in the robot’s path.

-Fetch AMRs are able to see a pallet jack on the ground (and other low-to-ground objects such as forklift tines) and instantly plan a safe path around them.
+AMRs are able to see a pallet jack on the ground (and other low-to-ground objects such as forklift tines) and instantly plan a safe path around them.
 This feature is especially important in warehouse environments, since it is common to have debris, boxes, pallets, and other potential safety hazards in the path of an AMR.
-Fetch AMRs have been designed to detect ground obstacles reliably.
+Our AMRs have been designed to detect ground obstacles reliably.

 AMR workflows can be initiated in a variety of methods, by both the warehouse operator and WMS, WES, or MES.